| Date | Topic | |

 The models and services used are:

-- ChatGPT (GPT-4o) by OpenAI for brainstorming, text and code writing suggestions, collection and articulation of references.
+- ChatGPT (GPT-4o) by OpenAI for brainstorming, text and code drafting and writing suggestions, code refactoring and documentation, and collection and articulation of references.

 - Google NotebookLM for summary of references and text writing suggestions.